Tools

 Used for the connection between free tool flows and the three paid guides / bundle as the current structured fallback.

-Site content architecture for tools
+Tools content architecture

 Used for the question framing, related-page routing, and the current “question framework and companion resource” design of each tool page.